Judy Gold: Stage shows

-Her one-woman show 25 Questions for a Jewish Mother, co-written with Kate Moira Ryan, is based on a series of interviews with more than 50 Jewish mothers in the United States.
+Gold's one-woman show 25 Questions for a Jewish Mother, co-written with Kate Moira Ryan, is based on a series of interviews with more than 50 Jewish mothers in the United States.
 Their stories are interspersed with anecdotes about her own mother and her life as a lesbian mother of two sons.
-It ran at the Ars Nova Theater in New York City in early 2006 and reopened on October 12, 2006, at St. Luke's Theater.
-Judy Gold also appears as a commentator on truTV's TruTV Presents: World's Dumbest.
-In 2007, she was featured in the film Making Trouble, a tribute to female Jewish comedians, produced by the Jewish Women's Archive.
-In 2011, Gold was named a Givenik Ambassador.
-In 2015, she appeared off-Broadway as Eleanor Roosevelt in the satiric musical Clinton: The Musical at New World Stages.
+It ran at the Ars Nova Theater in New York City in early 2006 and reopened later that year at St. Luke's Theater.